-The official Apple training manual (for FCP X version 10.4) is good, but it’s about two years old and doesn’t discuss the latest features.
-In contrast, Final Cut Pro Efficient Editing is up-to-date with the latest 10.5 release of Final Cut Pro (transitioning from FCP X) and will be updated for future releases too.
+The official Apple training manual (for FCP X version 10.4) is good, but it’s outdated, doesn’t discuss the latest features, and is no longer recommended by Apple.
+In contrast, Final Cut Pro Efficient Editing is up-to-date with the latest releases, is recommended by Apple on the official Final Cut Pro Resources page, and will be updated for future releases too — with free updates.

 This book was written by an Apple Certified Trainer, and it’s designed to teach you how to use the best features in the best way, as well as to point you to third-party solutions where they can help.

 Books are great, but that doesn’t mean video training can’t also be great.
 Iain has created many video courses at macProVideo.com that are available on a subscription or as an outright purchase.
 If you’d prefer to learn interactively, Iain is also available for in-person or remote training sessions through Training Brisbane.